 DECLARE_DELEGATE_OneParam(FOnScoreChangedSignature, int32 /* NewScore */);

-// BindUObject requires that the target be a UObject, and that the function
+// BindUObject requires that the target be a UObject

 OnScoreChangedDelegate.BindUObject(this, &ThisClass::OnScoreChanged);